aykevl/ledsgo/README.md

 ## License

-This package is licensed under a BSD-style license, see the LICENSE file for details.
+This package is licensed under the MIT license, just like the FastLED library.
+See the LICENSE file for details.
+Some code has been copied from the FastLED library, this is indicated in the code.